Blog Post

 Dropping Smoke Jumpers

-Experimentation with parachuting firefighters -- smoke jumpers -- started in the 1930s.
-Today, this elite corps of self-sufficient smoke jumpers specializes in fighting fires when they first appear, and about three-fourths of all wilderness fires are contained at this stage when they are no larger than your kitchen.
+Experimentation with parachuting firefighters – smoke jumpers – started in the 1930s.
+Today, this elite self-sufficient corps specializes in fighting fires when they first appear, and about three-fourths of all wilderness fires are contained at this stage when they are no larger than your kitchen.

 “If there are no roads and no space for a helicopter to land, the smoke jumpers are sent in,” says Mary LaMoy, a former pilot and Helitack firefighter for the U.S. Forest Service.
 “They are a special resource, and well worth their delivery cost.”